peddamat/peddamat.github.io/README.md

-# notes
+# Notes

-Collection of my byte sized notes on programming and other random topics.
+This is my personal fork of the excellent [mr-karan/notes](https://github.com/mr-karan/notes) repo.

 ## Local Setup